Chirag05B/Lip_Sync_Using_Wav2Lip/Code/README.md

 # Steps to Implement the Lip_Sync_Using_Wav2Lip Notebook

-## Quick Guide
-1. Create video file named input_video.mp4
-2. Create audio file named input_audio.wav
-3. Both file have to be of similar length
-4. Target face in the input_video.mp4 must be "detectable" in all video frames
-5. Make sure you use correct file extension (.mp4 and .wav)
-6. Wav2Lip does not like very long and high resolution videos.
-Try to keep the video length under 30 seconds(max 60 seconds) and resolution under 720p(max 1080p).

 ## Setup Wav2Lip
 Installing the dependencies and download the pretrained models.
 To do this run the first cell of the notebook.